Faithless servant

-The faithless servant doctrine is a doctrine under the laws of a number of states in the United States, and most notably New York State law, pursuant to which employees who act unfaithfully towards their employers must forfeit to their employers all compensation received during the period of disloyalty.
+The faithless servant doctrine pursuant to which employees who act unfaithfully towards their employers must forfeit to their employers all compensation received during the period of disloyalty.

+It is under the laws of a number of states in the United States, and most notably New York State law.

 History and application

 The faithless service doctrine is a very old common law doctrine that springs out of agency law.
-It is a doctrine under the laws of a number of states in the United States, and most notably New York State law, pursuant to which an employee who acts unfaithfully towards his or her employer must forfeit all of the compensation received during the period of disloyalty.
+It is a doctrine under the laws of a number of states in the United States, most notably New York State law, pursuant to which an employee who acts unfaithfully towards his or her employer must forfeit all of the compensation received during the period of disloyalty.
 That period of disloyalty during which equitable forfeiture of all compensation is calculated is the period "from the date of the agent’s first disloyal act, and 'a fiduciary may be required to disgorge any ill-gotten gain even where the plaintiff has sustained no direct economic loss'."

 Application in New York State

 In a case from the 19th century that is still referred to today, Murray v.
 Beard, 7 N.E.
 553, 554-55 (N.Y.
-1886), the New York Court of Appeals held that a broker could not recover commissions from his employer, holding that "An agent is held to uberrima fides in his dealings with his principal; and if he acts adversely to his employer in any part of the transaction ... it amounts to such a fraud upon the principal, as to forfeit any right to compensation for services."
+1886), the New York Court of Appeals held that a broker could not recover commissions from his employer: "An agent is held to uberrima fides in his dealings with his principal; and if he acts adversely to his employer in any part of the transaction ... it amounts to such a fraud upon the principal, as to forfeit any right to compensation for services."

 In Astra USA v.
 Bildman, 914 N.E.2d 36 (Mass.
 2009), applying New York's faithless servant doctrine, the court held that a company's employee who had engaged in financial misdeeds and sexual harassment must "forfeit all of his salary and bonuses for the period of disloyalty."
-The court held that this was the case even if the employee "otherwise performed valuable services," and that the employee was not entitled to recover restitution for the value of those other services.
+The court held that was the case even if the employee "otherwise performed valuable services," and the employee was not entitled to recover restitution for the value of those other services.
 The decision attracted a good deal of attention by legal commentators.